cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

 &nbsp;

-You have online access to it via the UWA Library -- look in the LMS under "Unit Readings" and that should give you links into the library's holdings.
+An online copy is available from the UWA Library -- look in the LMS under "Unit Readings" and that should give you links into the library's holdings.